VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 * Prometheus-compatible service discovery and target scraping can be done with [vmagent](https://docs.victoriametrics.com/vmagent.html) and with single-node VictoriaMetrics - see [these docs](https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter).
 * Prometheus-compatible alerting rules and recording rules can be processed with [vmalert](https://docs.victoriametrics.com/vmalert.html).
 * Prometheus-compatible querying in Grafana is supported by VictoriaMetrics.
 See [these docs](https://docs.victoriametrics.com/#grafana-setup).

+### How can I run VictoriaMetrics on FreeBSD?

+VictoriaMetrics is included in FreeBSD ports, so just install it from there.
+See [this link](https://www.freebsd.org/cgi/ports.cgi?query=victoria&stype=all).